mark-summerfield/uxf/py/README.md

     `comment` are immutable; `records` remains mutable.
   - ``TClass``es are immutable after construction.
   - ``Field``s are immutable after construction.
-  - Internal changes are refactorings and a sligthly smarter lexer (and a correspondingly sligthly simpler parser).
+  - Internal changes are refactorings and a slightly smarter lexer (and a correspondingly slightly simpler parser).
 And, of course, more tests.
 - 1.1.2 Additional tests.
 - 1.1.1 Internal improvements plus moved `.RecordClass` to `TClass` (without changing ``Table``'s API).